zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide300.md

 ## Introduction

-This lab focus on moving the on-premise WLS app to JCS.
-JCS is ideal for development, testing, user acceptance testing, staging and production.
+This lab focus on moving the on-premise WebLogic Server app to Java Cloud Service.
+Java Cloud Service is ideal for development, testing, user acceptance testing, staging and production.
 Also, it allows to instantly create dedicated and isolated WebLogic Server environments (11g or 12c version) to run your entire cluster at scale.

 ## Objectives

-- Move on premise WLS to Oracle JCS.
+- Move on premise WebLogic Server to Oracle Java Cloud Service.
   - Create database instance
-  - Create JCS instance
+  - Create Java Cloud Service instance
-  - Move application to JCS
+  - Move application to Java Cloud Service

 ## Required Artifacts